fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 ...
 ```

 Now that's a weird one, it points to our tearDown.
-So our test crashes in the `tearDown`, because the mockServerScenarioSetup is not initalized?
+So our test crashes in the `tearDown`, because the `mockServerScenarioSetup` is not initalized?
-When you see similar crashes, that suggest you had an exception in your `setup` actually, and it didn't finish, so the `tearDown` also fails, because not all the elements are initialized.
+When you see similar crashes, that suggest you had an exception in your `setup` and it didn't finish, so the `tearDown` also fails, because not all the elements are initialized.

-If you select any other than the firt that failed, you will see an issue something like:
+If you select any other than the first that failed, and look for a root cause in the logs, you will see an issue along the lines of:
 ```kotlin
 03-21 16:23:58.254 11370 11414 E TestRunner: java.lang.IllegalStateException: #init was called twice in a row.
 Make sure to call #release after every #init
 03-21 16:23:58.254 11370 11414 E TestRunner: 	at androidx.test.espresso.intent.Checks.checkState(Checks.java:70)